KQM-git/TCL/characters/electro/beidou.md

 * Beidou’s C4 damage instance is considered skill damage.
 * C4 can be activated by certain teammate's hit, i.e., Kujou Sara's Tengou Juurai.
 * C4 is activated on hit, regardless taking damage or not.
 So it can be activated through shields, either her own or allies'.

 {% endtab %}

 {% tab title="C5" %}
 ### Crimson Tidewalker

-Increases the Level of Stormbreaker by 3.
+Increases the Level of **Stormbreaker** by 3.
 {% endtab %}

 {% tab title="C6" %}
 ### Bane of Evil

-During the duration of Stormbreaker, the Electro RES of surrounding opponents is decreased by 15%.
+During the duration of **Stormbreaker**, the Electro RES of surrounding opponents is decreased by 15%.
 {% endtab %}
 {% endtabs %}